 AT&T Cruise Ship Packages

 AT&T provides coverage while at sea.
 But International Day Pass and/or Passport packages do not apply to cruise ships.
 Only AT&T cruise packages will cover usage aboard cruise ships.
-And, only certain cruise ships are covered.
+Only certain cruise ships are covered.
 You can find a current list of included cruise ships at att.com/cruisehips.

 Cruise ship package rates apply only when you are more than 12 miles from port.
-Once within the 12 mile zone, standard roaming rates for that country apply.
-If you sail on a non-qualifying ship, any cellular use will be billed at pay-per-use rates.
+Once within the 12-mile zone, standard roaming rates for that country apply.
+Any cellular use will be billed at pay-per-use rates if you sail on a non-qualifying ship.

-If you do procure a cruise package, your usage on shore may also be included.
-Certain ports in Canada, Mexico and most Caribbean countries will be covered.
+If you procure a cruise package, your usage on shore may also be included.
+Certain ports in Canada, Mexico, and most Caribbean countries will be covered.

 Packages last for 30 days and automatically expire.
 Even though your cruise may last less than 30 days, no proration is available.